MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus-with-Configuration-Manager.md

 # Plan your deployment of Office 365 ProPlus with System Center Configuration Manager

-You can use this article to plan your deployment of Office 365 ProPlus with System Center Configuration Manager.
+This article provides recommendations and guidance to help you plan your deploymnt of Office 365 ProPlus with System Center Configuration Manager.
 The article is intended for administrators in enterprise environments working with hundreds or thousands of computers.

-This article provides recommendations, information, and links to help you plan your deploymnt of Office 365 ProPlus in large enterprises.
 We also recommend customers use [Microsoft Fastrack](https://fasttrack.microsoft.com/office) to help with their deployment.
 FastTrack onboarding and adoption resources and services are available with the purchase of 50 or more seats of Office 365 Enterprise and Office 365 Business SKUs, along with paid Government, Kiosk, and Nonprofit SKUs.
 Migration assistance for mail and files is available with the purchase of 500 or more seats.

 # Verify system requirements